Canon T6s vs Panasonic GF1

 It is notable that the T6s has a microphone port, which is missing on the GF1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the T6s and the GF1 have been discontinued, but can regularly be found used on ebay.
 The GF1 was replaced by the Panasonic DMC-GF2, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6s and GF1 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Panasonic GF1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6s and the Panasonic GF1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.